SharpeimQ/Personal-Portfolio/_posts/2025-01-24-resume-post.md

 <div class="about-container">
   <div class="about-text">
     <p>
       Hello stranger!
-My name is Joseph Wang, a self-taught web developer and a Junior CS undergraduate at NJIT.
+My name is Joseph Qiu Wang (王秋雨), a self-taught web developer and a Junior CS undergraduate at NJIT.
 Most of my foundational web-development knowledge came from The Odin Project, but I went rogue and just started making my own projects.
 I've also been spending way too much time polishing my technical interview skills...
     </p>
   </div>
       <p>
       Anyways, this website is pretty barebones!
 If you have any suggestions, please reach out to me and let me know.
-I am here to learn new skills and make fun projects.
-If you want more of my “stats,” they’re pretty unimpressive haha—please don’t look.
+I am here to learn new skills, make fun projects, and land a job.
+If you want more of my “stats,” they’re pretty unimpressive haha—please don’t look...
 But if you must, you can access my resume below.
     </p>
 </div>